Edward-Cody/EdwardCody_Project/ReadMe.md

 ## Installation
 - You need non-standard packages to run my app.py and run_me.py
+  - Open an OS terminal (e.g. cmd.exe or PowerShell)
-  - Use pip to install the required third-party packages:  `pip -r requirements.txt`
+  - Use pip to install the required third-party packages:  `pip --upgrade -r requirements.txt`
 - Google Chrome needs to be set as your default browser
-- Before the user can run Cursor Tracker, the Cursor Tracker browser extension needs to be installed to Google Chrome.
+- Before the user can run Cursor Tracker, the Cursor Tracker browser extension needs to be installed in Google Chrome.
   - Click the extension button in the Google Chrome toolbar:
     - ![Screenshot 2024-12-08 145053](https://github.com/user-attachments/assets/e2bfa084-00db-46e8-8270-ba7c7dee4276)
   - Click "Manage extensions"